 1. Apple cider doughnuts

 That’s right; the thing I miss most about New England is a crinkly, white paper bag, full of freshly fried, subtly spiced, apple cider doughnut goodness.
 Picking actual apples comes second, with the eye-searingly gorgeous array of fall foliage bringing up the rear.
+These Baked Apple Cider Doughnuts scratch that itch, without all the deep fried fat.

 We don’t get much of a fall in Alabama (or a winter for that matter), but it’s been in the 40s this weekend, which prompted me to pour some cider into a pan and let it bubble and reduce until it becomes what New Englanders call “boiled cider,” and what I call pour-it-on-everything-apple-